Thousands of Canadians, including a

 the U.S. military during the Vietnam era.
 Some estimate that their

-numbers far suppressed the more than 30,000 Americans draft dodgers
+numbers far surpassed the more than 30,000 Americans draft dodgers

 who fled to Canada to avoid military service during the war.
 While